Improve Your Bone Health Choices By Understanding The Art And Science Of Decision-Making

 Conventional treatment recommendations for osteoporosis typically include medications.
 It is rare that a health practitioner suggests diet and lifestyle modifications as a first-line treatment strategy.
 Even when doctors recommend diet and exercise changes, their suggestions are not always based on science.

-If you decide to follow the Save Our Bones Program, friends and family may question your choice.
+If you decide to follow the Osteoporosis Reversal Program, friends and family may question your choice.
 It’s highly unlikely that people in your social circle will understand when you explain that osteoporosis is not even a disease.
 They may criticize your decision to go against the recommendations of conventional medicine.

 However, with time and education, you will feel strong and rooted in your beliefs.
-The philosophy of the Save Our Bones Program is precisely the opposite of herd mentality.
+The philosophy of the Osteoporosis Reversal Program is precisely the opposite of herd mentality.
 Through the use of scientific evidence, Savers are regaining their bone health and vitality.

 Decision Making Is A Skill – And Skills Can Be Improved